ADVERTISER DISCLOSURE

 Generally, transfers are instant, although there can be unexpected delays.
 You may need to log out and log back into your hotel or airline account to see the points available.

 One important note- do not transfer points until you have found the available flights or hotel nights!
 Once you’ve transferred your points, they’re stuck in that program.
-You wouldn’t want your points to be stuck with no way to use them how you intended.
+You wouldn’t want your points to be stuck with no way to use them as you intended.

 Earning more points and combining